WALL: WEOK simulcast history

 While WALL was left alone and did moderately well given its signal and status in the market, Crystal Radio had problems with WEOK given the aging demographics of that station's longtime adult standards format.
 Looking at an opportunity to fortify their holdings, in August 1999 Crystal decided to join WEOK with WALL and renovate WALL's talk format into a station that would target all of the Hudson Valley.
 On September 6, 1999, WEOK dumped pop standards and joined with WALL to simulcast talk, a format known as NewsTalk 13.
 John Moultrie, WALL's morning man since switching to talk, was dumped in favor of WEOK's Larry Hughes.
-(Moultrie later turned up doing afternoons on WTBQ; and mornings at WVOS.)
+(Moultrie later turned up doing afternoons on WTBQ; and mornings at WVOS-FM.)

 Up against the highly rated WABC in New York (and sharing much of its programming), the NewsTalk 13 simulcast struggled to find an audience, especially in Middletown; many listeners there thought the new station was too "Poughkeepsie-centric".
 In August 2000, the ESPN Radio programming that the station aired nights and weekends became the full-time format of the station.
 Soon, Aurora Communications would purchase the assets of the Crystal Radio Group.
 Both NewsTalk 13 and the ESPN Radio simulcast featured a large amount of sports rights including Yankees baseball, Giants and Jets football, and Marist College basketball.

 Aurora's ownership of the station would prove to be short-lived; in October 2001 they were purchased by Cumulus Media.
 At 2 pm on September 15, 2002 (following the rueful announcement "This was ESPN Radio"), WALL and WEOK flipped to a Spanish language Hot AC format as El Ritmo ("The Rhythm"), the first Spanish-language station in the Hudson Valley.

 Poor ratings and revenues led Cumulus, in March 2005, to flip the stations again, this time to Radio Disney; Cumulus had actually considered switching to Disney three years earlier.